me5h/misp-webservice-client/README.md

 2.4 Attribute Distribution
    [distribution] => 3

+Other features
-Checking if event exists already and needs updating (PUT) update
+Checking if event exists already and needs updating by asking the API using POST and see what it returns.

-Setting tags
-Rest API paths
+(PUT) update

 Logging
-$data = 'some data'.PHP_EOL; $fp = fopen('somefile', 'a'); fwrite($fp, $data);

-Get index of all available
-Get index of current

-get actual event

-check its uuid in current index for each row->uuid == event uuid get row id pass event to PUT/ id
+Running the script will log all event UUID's to a file with time and date You can also store the event json that was trasferred for later use.